Back to all

 Transmission fluid is becoming specialized for Brighton vehicles as well.
 New transmission designs have particular requirements that require specific formulations.
 Recently, new, somewhat confusing, standards for brake fluid have also been released.

 Not too long ago, there was a good chance that all of the vehicles at your house would use many of the same fluids.
-However, as automotive technology advances, the array of basic automotive fluids Michigan drivers need will grow.
+However, as automotive technology advances, the array of basic automotive fluids MI drivers need will grow.
 And, some of the formulations will cost a little more for Brighton drivers.
 Fortunately, Spartan Tire Brighton will continue to update their training to keep pace with technology so that you'll get the right fluids your vehicle needs.
 It's all part of the commitment we make to your driving peace of mind.

 Spartan Tire Brighton